p0pr0ck5/lua-resty-waf/README.md

 ```
 	# luarocks install lua-resty-waf
 ```

+lua-resty-waf makes use of the [OPM](https://github.com/openresty/opm) package manager, available in modern OpenResty distributions.
+The client OPM tools requires that the `resty` command line tool is available in your system's `PATH` environmental variable.

 Note that by default lua-resty-waf runs in SIMULATE mode, to prevent immediately affecting an application; users who wish to enable rule actions must explicitly set the operational mode to ACTIVE.